keboola/developers-docs/integrate/events/tutorial/index.md

 }
 ```

 The most important part of the response is the `url` field.
 This is the endpoint you will point your Github Webhook to.

-Here's a quick overview of some of the other fields:
-- `id` and `export.id` - The unique IDs of these resources.
-They are optional, and generated from the `name` fields if they are omitted.
-- `conditions` - Under which conditions will the data be uploaded to the destination table.
-- `mapping.tableId` - The destination table ID.
-If they table does not exist, it will be created.
-- `columns` - The schema for the destination table.
-If the table already exists, this field must match the existing table's schema.
-- `columns[].type` - Defines how incoming request data should be mapped to the columns.
-The available column types are:
-  - `id` - the event ID.
-  - `datetime` - the time when the event was received.
-  - `ip` - the IP of the request sender.
-  - `body` - the request body.
-  - `headers` - the request headers.
-  - `template` - a custom mapping using a template language.
-Currently, we only support [`jsonnet`](https://jsonnet.org/).

 Once you've created the receiver and obtained its `url` field, you are ready to configure the Github Webhook:

 Go to the `Settings` tab of your repository.